-LIC of India launched its pension cum investment plan LIC Jeevan Shanti on its 62nd birthday.
-It is a non-linked and non-participating deferred annuity plan that embraces a tension-free tomorrow.
-This plan provides an option to select between joint and single life deferred annuity plans.
-Whereas Post Office Monthly Income Scheme (POMIS) is an investment plan that offers guaranteed returns of 6.6% per year to the investor.
-This plan has three major benefits as it keeps your capital intact, provides higher returns than the debt instruments, and also offers a fixed monthly income.
-A policyholder can open a POMIS with a minimum amount of Rs.
-1,000.
-The POMIS provides you an option to open a joint account in which all the joint holders shall have an equal share in the investment.
-In this, no TDS deduction is applicable but the interests so earned are taxable.
-POMIS also offers an option to appoint a nominee in case of the unfortunate death of the policyholder.Â
+LIC of India launched its pension cum investment plan, LIC Jeevan Shanti on its 62nd anniversary.
+It is a single-premium deferred annuity plan that provides an option to select between joint and single-life deferred annuity plans.
+The death or survival benefits are fixed and payable as per the Annuity chosen at the beginning of the policy.
+Whereas the MIS scheme in the post office (POMIS) is an investment plan that offers guaranteed returns of 7.4% per year to the investor.
+The primary benefits of the scheme are capital protection, a minimal investment amount to begin with and the reinvestment facility.
+The POMIS allows you to open a joint account in which all the members shall have an equal share in the investment.
+In this, no TDS deduction is applicable, but the interest earned is taxable.
+POMIS also offers an option to appoint a nominee in case of the policyholder's unfortunate death.

-Here is the table that illustrates the comparison between LIC Jeevan Shakti and Post office MIS:Â
+Here is the table that illustrates the comparison between LIC Jeevan Shanti and Post office MIS: Â

 ParametersÂ

-LIC Jeevan Shakti PlanÂ
+LIC Jeevan Shanti Plan

 Post Office MISÂ